 PCCs are elected to make sure that local police meet the needs of the community.

 Contact your local PCC about:

 Police and Crime Commissioner elections take place every 4 years.
-The next scheduled election should have been held on 7 May 2020.
-However, due to the Coronavirus pandemic, the election has been postponed and will take place on 6 May 2021.
+The next scheduled election should take place in 2024.

 Details of the current Police and Crime Commissioner for Suffolk can be found on the Suffolk Police and Crime Commissioner website.